 While only two semesters are required to complete the project, those considering the option are encouraged to contact us and attend a Senior Capstone Meeting by Junior year.

 Students who wish to see examples of previously completed Honors Theses may check them out from the Thesis library in the Honors offices.
-Check out the Thesis register (ask for a hard copy in the UHP office) for samples you can review or ask a staff member for suggestions.
+Check out the Thesis register (ask for a hard copy in the Honors College office) for samples you can review or ask a staff member for suggestions.

-While there is no specific due date for theses borrowed, please review and return the items in a timely manner to ensure that all Honors students have access to the Program's shared resources.
+While there is no specific due date for theses borrowed, please review and return the items in a timely manner to ensure that all Honors students have equal access to these resources.

 Planning for the Capstone?

 Juniors and Seniors planning to complete their senior capstone should attend a Senior Capstone Meeting, which is held every September and February.
 This short meeting is a great way to learn about the two options in greater detail.
-Meeting announcements are e-mailed at the beginning of each semester and are also posted on our website's homepage and on Facebook.
+Stay tuned for announcements at the beginning of each semester.